 VA is Bringing a Benefits & Hiring Fair to Augusta

-The U.S. Department of Veterans Affairs (VA) will host an in-person benefits and hiring fair titled “Augusta Veterans Expo” in Augusta, Georgia.
+The U.S. Department of Veterans Affairs (VA) will host an in-person Benefits and Hiring fair in Augusta, Georgia.
 This event is for Veterans, service members, and their families.

 Date: Wednesday, May 14th 2025